nuxt-community/auth-module/docs/schemes/refresh.md

 ### `autoRefresh`

-Here you configure the auto refresh options.
+- Default: `false`

 When enabled it will refresh the token before it expires.
 The auto refresh will happen when the time reach 75% of the expiration time or when the page is reloaded.

-#### `enable`

-- Default: `false`

-This option enables auto refresh.

 ### `autoLogout`